 Statement from the Chair

 The Department of Internal Medicine is dedicated to excellence in research, education and patient care.
-Our overarching mission is to achieve preeminence as an exceptional academic department through expansion of our national reputation for innovation in fundamental research and patient-centered investigation.
-We are committed to the creation of new knowledge and for the translation of these findings to the overall well being of patients from our community, region and nation.
+Our overarching mission is to achieve preeminence as an exceptional academic department through expansion of our national reputation for innovation in patient-centered investigation and fundamental research.
+We are committed to the creation of new knowledge and for the translation of these findings to the overall well-being of patients from our community, region and nation.

 The reputation of the Department of Internal Medicine at Wake Forest University Health Sciences as a nationally prominent research department continues to be sustained by substantive extramural funding from prestigious agencies such as the National Institutes of Health.
-Our overall objective is to move into the ranks of the top 30 Departments of Internal Medicine, as ranked by NIH funding.
-Total extramural research funding is approximately $36 million dollars annually.
-In the last available rank of Departments of Medicine by NIH funding, our Department was ranked 44th among all US Departments of Medicine.
-Several new investigator-initiated programs by physician-scientists, clinical investigators, and research-scientists in several Sections throughout the Department have contributed importantly to our recent success.
+Total extramural research funding is approximately $30 million dollars annually.
+Investigator-initiated programs by physician-scientists, clinical investigators, and research-scientists throughout the Department have contributed importantly to our recent success.
 Research excellence contributed greatly to our recent US News and World Report Rankings with included: Nephrology (9th nationally), Cancer (12th), Cardiology & Heart Surgery (46th), Diabetes & Endocrinology (24th), Gastroenterology and GI Surgery (25th), Geriatrics (39th), and Pulmonary (16th).

 The Tinsley R. Harrison Translational Research Training Program is a unique departmental initiative designed to provide an introduction to clinical and basic research for residents and fellows.
 Internal Medicine residents who have already had substantial research training may apply to enter the Internal Medicine Resident Research Pathway which provides an intensive research experience for promising future academic physician-scientists.
 Many faculty members and programs within the department have excelled in the career development of young investigators through a strong mentoring experience.
 It is our hope that residents, fellows, and faculty in this department will succeed in such a system.